williamjfermo/Bike_share_project/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
 The purpose of this project is to analyze the Trip History Data of Capital Bikeshare.
-This will be my first solo project for Flatiron.
+This will be my very first solo project for Flatiron.

 ### Methods Used
 * Time series analysis